HomeSpan/HomeSpan/docs/OTA.md

 * If a sketch you've uploaded with OTA does not operate as expected, you can continue making modifications to the code and re-upload again.
 Or, you can upload a prior version that was working properly.
 However, the Safe Load features described above cannot protect against a HomeSpan sketch that has major run-time problems, such as causing a kernel panic that leads to an endless cycle of device reboots.
 If this happens, HomeSpan won't be able to run the OTA Server code, and further OTA updates will *not* be possible.
 Instead, you'll have to connect the device through a serial port to upload a new, working sketch.  **For this reason you should always fully test out a new sketch on a local device connected to your computer *before* uploading it to a remote, hard-to-access device via OTA.**

-* The ESP IDF supports "automated" rollbacks that are designed to solve the problem of endless reboots after a bad upload by automatically rolling back the device to a previously-working sketch if the latest sketch causes a reboot before being able to set a self-test flag verifying the code is operating correctly.
-However, this feature is *not* enabled in the latest version of the Arudino-ESP32 library (2.0.2 at the time of this posting), and cannot be accessed without recompiling a custom version of the board manager.
+* Note that though the ESP IDF supports "automated" rollbacks that are designed to solve the problem of endless reboots after a bad upload, this feature is *not* enabled in the latest version of the Arudino-ESP32 library (2.0.2 at the time of this posting).

 ---